-City needs to look at balance of highrise development and Experimental Farm research | CBC News
+City needs to look at balance of highrise development and experimental farm research | CBC News

 Towers may encircle research farm as transit corridors get developed

-City officials and Agriculture and Agri-Food Canada say there needs to be a broader discussion and debate about the growing number of highrise developments that could encircle the Central Experimental Farm and how they affect the viability of research at the site.
+City officials and Agriculture and Agri-Food Canada (AAFC) say there needs to be a broader discussion about the growing number of highrise proposals around Ottawa's Central Experimental Farm and how they affect the viability of research at the site.

+The debate has intensified with the proposal for two such towers at 1081 Carling Ave., on the corner with Parkdale Avenue.

 - Planned towers threaten experimental farm research, scientists say